mattiasgeniar/phpunit-query-count-assertions/README.md

 # Laravel query count assertions for PHPUnit

-A custom assertion for phpunit that allows you to count the amount of SQL queries used in a test.
+A custom assertion for phpunit that allows you to count the number of SQL queries used in a test.
 Can be used to enforce certain performance characteristics (ie: limit queries to X for a certain action).

 This works for Laravel only at the moment.